 It is presumed by now, you’re comfortable within this relationship and have allowed yourself to reach this situation with equanimity: so why the awkwardness?
 It might be that you’re making subliminal comparisons to your deceased partner or you feel guilty accepting that you’re ready to move on.
 Perhaps you’re worrying about what your family might think.
 Whatever the reason, it’s important you share this with your new partner.
 If he or she is sympathetic and understanding, then they’re likely to be someone worthy of your affections.
 They might also be feeling awkward too, of course.

 So how do you deal with this?
-Unless you’re tee-total, a couple of drinks will help you to relax; and if the moment comes at the end of a day spent in each other’s company, and you have both been enjoying the experience of just being together, you may find that what comes next, comes naturally.
+Unless you’re tee-total, a couple of drinks will help you to relax, and if the moment comes at the end of a day spent in each other’s company, and you have both been enjoying the experience of just being together, you may find what comes next, comes naturally.

 What matters is that you both trust and respect each other, while continuing to build upon the chemistry that has brought you together.

 This article is part of the ‘Love After Bereavement’ series.